MNoorFawi/lzhw/docs/5 Using the lzhw command line tool.md

 #### Decompress
 Now it's time to decompress:

-**If your original excel file was big and of many rows and columns, it's better and faster to decompress it into a csv file instead of excel.**
+**If your original excel file was big and of many rows and columns, it's better and faster to decompress it into a csv file instead of excel directly and then save the file as excel if excel type is necessary.
+This is because python is not that fast in writing data to excel as well as the tool sometimes has "Corrupted Files" issues with excel.**
 ```bash
 lzhw -d -f "gc_comp.txt" -o "gc_decompressed.csv"